-To directly evaluate the relationship between the distribution of the stimuli and the response drifts, the left-hand panel of Fig. 5 C plots the slope of the response drifts (from Fig. 5 B) as a function of the mean lateral position of the stimuli (from Fig. 5 A).
-There is a strong correlation, with the across-subject average r reaching 0.95 in the anechoic room and 0.86 in the classroom (the slightly weaker correlation in the classroom is mainly caused by the frontal data shown in blue vs. red circles, which do not show the downward trend of all the other data).
-A linear fit to the data (black line) shows that the slope of the drift in responses is inversely proportional to the mean of the stimulus distribution (slope of this fit is -0.033; t(6) = -10.4, p < 0.0001).
+To directly evaluate the relationship between the distribution of the stimuli and the response drifts, the left-hand panel of Fig. 5(C) plots the slope of the response drifts [from Fig. 5(B)] as a function of the mean lateral position of the stimuli [from Fig. 5(A)].
+There is a strong correlation, with the across-subject average r reaching 0.95 in the anechoic room and 0.86 in the classroom (the slightly weaker correlation in the classroom is mainly caused by the frontal data shown in blue vs red circles, which do not show the downward trend of all the other data).
+A linear fit to the data (black line) shows that the slope of the drift in responses is inversely proportional to the mean of the stimulus distribution [slope of this fit is -0.033; t(6) = -10.4, p < 0.0001].
 This general result is consistent with the idea that the drift occurs as a result of a dynamic range adjustment (Dahmen et al., 2010; Lingner et al., 2018).
 However, there is one aspect of the data that is not consistent with this idea.
-While the distribution means are all positive, predicting that the drift slopes should always be negative, the slopes of the drift for the frontal contexts are slightly positive (circles in Fig. 5 C).
+While the distribution means are all positive, predicting that the drift slopes should always be negative, the slopes of the drift for the frontal contexts are slightly positive [circles in Fig. 5(C)].
 A potential explanation for this discrepancy is that, in addition to the distribution-dependent drifts, the responses also drifted due to some other factors, like a fatiguing of the motor responses, as the subjects used a hand-held pointer to respond.

-2. Data from Kopco et al. (2015)
+Data from Kopčo et al. 2015

-To examine whether the slopes are influenced by the response method used by the listeners, we performed the same analysis on data from a previous study (Exp.
-1 of Kopčo et al., 2015).
-That study was very similar to the current simple-context classroom Exp.
-1, differing only in two important aspects.
-First, three different response methods were used: 1) using a hand-held pointer while the eyes were closed (like in the current study), 2) using a hand-held pointer with the eyes open, and 3) a keyboard-based method that used vision but did not require any sensory-motor spatial transformation to respond.
-The right-hand panel of Fig. 5 A shows the stimulus distribution in this study.
-The frontal-adaptor runs had distributions very similar to Exp.
-1 (green vs. red filled bars), while the baseline runs had a uniform distribution with a mean at 45° (black bars).
+To examine whether the slopes are influenced by the response method used by the listeners, we performed the same analysis on data from a previous study (experiment 1 of Kopčo et al., 2015).
+That study was very similar to the current simple context classroom experiment 1, differing only in two important aspects.
+First, three different response methods were used: (1) using a hand-held pointer while the eyes were closed (like in the current study), (2) using a hand-held pointer with the eyes open, and (3) a keyboardbased method that used vision but did not require any sensory-motor spatial transformation to respond.
+The righthand panel of Fig. 5(A) shows the stimulus distribution in this study.
+The frontal adaptor runs had distributions very similar to experiment 1 (green vs red filled bars), while the baseline runs had a uniform distribution with a mean at 45° (black bars).